Oh My Food Recipes

 • After that, lay a plastic wrap over the ground pork, use a roller to roll and flatten out the meat.
 However, don’t roll too thin.
 It's around ⅛ inch thick.

-• Preheat the oven at 300°F and bake one side for 15-20minutes.
+• Preheat the oven at 300°F and bake one side for 15-20 minutes.

 • Drain the fat and liquid after the first 15-20 minutes.